Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 | slownesssprinthack | Hidden option to allow Survivalfly to adjust the horizontal speed limit when players sprint-jump with the slowness potion active. |

 **Tags**
-* `vDistRel`: The player went beyond our vertical envelopes or did a move that does not follow our vertical-distance rules.
+* `vDistRel`: This move does not follow our vertical-distance rules (violation).
 * `HoneyAsc`: Player tried to ascend more than allowed while being on a honey block (The block halfs(+-) the jump height).
 * `GroundStep`: Indicates that the `stepheight` distance is currently being enforced, not necessarly triggering a VL.
 (This applies if the movement is fully on ground (from->to), otherwise the `vDistRel` distance will be applied).
-* `hSpeed`: The player went beyond our horizontal envelopes or did a move that exceeded our horizontal speed limits.
+* `hSpeed`: This move exceeds our horizontal limits.
 * `Waterwalk`: Indicates that the player is walking on water (walking in/on water without any change in y distances.).
 * `Watermove`: Indicates that the player is moving with very little y deltas above water.
 * `Lostground_[tag]`: A LostGround case has been detected and applied to the player.
 This will allow the movement.
-* `yChInc/yChIncFly/yChDec/yChIncAir`: Change of y direction checks, the yChIncFly one indicates moving upwards after falling without having touched the ground first. (yChangeIncrease/yChangeDecrease/yChangeIncreaseAir/(...)).
+* `yChInc/yChIncFly/yChDec/AirJump`: Change of y direction checks, AirJump represents moving upwards after falling without having touched the ground first. (yChangeIncrease/yChangeDecrease/(...)).
 * `vAcc`.
 The vertical-accounting check.
 Demands players to start to fall after having been in air for a specific amount of time.
 Acts as a "gravity enforcer", sort of.
 * `hAcc`: The horizontal-accounting check.
 It monitors average combined-medium (e.g. air+ground or air+water) speed, with a rather simple bucket(s)-overflow mechanism.
 * `Bunnyhop/Bunnyenv/any tag containing "bunny"`: This movement is related to our bunnyhop detection method.
 This will often result in the player being allowed to perform such move.
 * `Badsprint`: The player tried to sprint with blindness active.
 * `Backsprint`: The player tried to sprint backwards.
-* `Step`: Most likely a step-like movement.
 * `vDistSb`: The player went further than the set-back distance.
 * `Dirty`: This in-air phase has been affected by velocity.
 * `vAccDirty`: In-air velocity with vAcc being triggered.
 * `LostSprint`: The sprint status of the player has been lost (see notes).
 * `UsingItem`: Indicates that the player is using/consuming an item (Blocking/Eating(...)).
-* `Hack_vEnv`: This movement is within our rule set (legit vertical move).
 * `LowJump/LowJump_set/ceil`: This move was a low jump (likely cheating).
 Ceil represents a legit lowjump due to the player jumping in a 2-blocks high area.
 * `Data_reset/missing`: Indicates that the allowed y distance of the player has been reset due to a teleport/join/respawn.
 * `hVel`: Some velocity has been applied to the player.